 Stimulating and facilitating the development of quantum information science and technology.

-Quantum 2.0 refers to the development and use of many-particle quantum superposition and entanglement in large engineered systems to advance science and technology.
-Examples of such large quantum systems are quantum computers and simulators, quantum communication networks, and arrays of quantum sensors.
-New resulting technologies will go far beyond the (quantum 1.0) capabilities offered by single systems.
+On the edge of a technology revolution, Quantum 2.0 refers to the development and use of quantum superposition and entanglement in large engineered systems.
+Examples of such large quantum systems include quantum computers and simulators, quantum communication networks and arrays of quantum sensors.
+New technologies will go far beyond the (quantum 1.0) capabilities offered by single systems.